h-yung/travel-advisory/README.md

 ## Current state
 - API and database are set up
-- Front and back end built separately and not yet integrated
+- Front and back end not yet integrated

 ## Target functionality
 User can look up travel advisory by country, and learn whether the destination country requires proof of negative COVID test or full vaccination.